 Plenty of major franchises are trying their hand at the voice shopping game, with companies such as Amazon and Walmart making it easier for customers to fulfill their shopping lists with voice search.
 The adoption of this trend by these shopping giants and huge e-commerce platforms points to the fact that voice commerce is just the next step in totally streamlining the online shopping experience.

-While Voice Commerce is still in its early stages, we predict that we’ll soon see this trend boom as it continues to grow and develop throughout 2021.
+While Voice Commerce is still in its early stages, we predict that we’ll soon see this trend boom as it continues to grow and develop.

 5. Sustainable Ecommerce